Ben-Does-Arcade/Ben-Does-Arcade/README.md

 lots of overhead, and even removes the need to have a desktop environment.
 This means that `autorit` is incredibly efficient when it comes to the speed of accessing and performing actions on RIT Online Services as the only wait times are for user program `sleep()` delays, and actual RIT Online Service backend loading times.

+### Automatic RIT authentication

+For all services, `autorit` handles authentication for you.
+All RIT Online Service classes implement the `_Auth` class, meaning you do not have to specifically invoke or handle authentication manually.
+Just approve the Duo Push or enter your text passcode that is sent to your mobile device.

+Some classes support `retain_cookie`, where it is possible to automatically sign in without the need to do anything else.
+This is commonly used with `OnDemand` to immediately invoke an online order without having to worry about RIT's SSO systen.
+Most services do *not* support this natively for security reasons.

 ### Connecting RIT Online Services together through automation

 This package also empowers the incorporation of automation across multiple different RIT Online Services and your own third-party services, like personal calendars and to-do lists.